Adele has been a youth services librarian for 25 years and a mother to a daughter from China for 20 years.

 The last page of the document features bookmarks that have the top left blank so that you can paste your own image there to decorate it.
 You can find some printable rat images to use at the end of the document in the link above.
 You can also have children draw a rat in this space or cut out of a photo to attach there.

 See the photos below to see the templates.
-After that, you will see photos of the finished projects to give you some ideas for how to decorate the blank bookmarks.
+After that, you will see photos of the finished projects to give you some ideas on how to decorate the blank bookmarks.

 Photos of Year of the Rat Bookmark Templates

 Ideas for Bookmarks With Toppers

 The last template in the above documents is blank so that you can affix whichever graphic you would like to the top of the bookmark.
 In the documents link, I've included three different designs that you can cut out and use.
-Alternately, you can have children draw a picture and then glue that to the top of the bookmark.
-See examples below.
+Alternatively, you can have children draw a picture and then glue that to the top of the bookmark.
+See the examples below.

 Here Are Some of the Bookmarks You Can Make